VR-Caps: A Virtual Environment for Capsule Endoscopy

 To represent the 3D geometry of GI organs accurately, we use computed tomography (CT) images in DICOM format, which are publicly available on The Cancer Imaging Archive (TCIA) \citep{clark2013cancer}.
 As the archive includes various sets for different parts of the body, for colon and small intestine, we use \citep{COLONDATAsmith2015data} consisting of 825 subjects and 347 of them are differentiated into three classes: 243 patients with no polyps, 69 patients with 6 to 9 mm sized polyps, and 35 patients with polyps larger than 10 mm and for stomach, we use \citep{STOMACHDATAlucchesi10radiology} consisting of 46 subjects.
 Although the dataset includes two subsets in terms of patient position (supine and prone position) during imaging, the supine position sets is used because this is the position of the patient during capsule endoscopy.
 The dataset also has different models of the organs with and without the cancerous lumps and we use them to have real polyps in the reconstructed models.

-Using an open-source 3D medical image reconstruction software (i.e., InVesalius), 3D organ models are created from CT scans.
+Using an open-source medical image reconstruction software (i.e., InVesalius), 3D organ models are created from CT scans.
 The reconstructed 3D model is then imported into Blender for further processing.
 As shown in \Cref{fig:modelgeneration}-a, the imported model consists of bones, fat, skin, and other artifacts that are removed so that only the geometries of the colon, small intestines and stomach remain.
-As a next step, textures are created using the Kvasir \citep{kvasir-dataset} that consists of real endoscopy images taken from different patients classified according to the different parts of the GI tract.
+As a next step, textures are created using the Kvasir \citep{pogorelov2017kvasir} that consists of real endoscopy images taken from different patients classified according to the different parts of the GI tract.